carterscottm/LNP-Build-Script/README.md

 - __[Dwarf Fortress File Depot](http://dffd.bay12games.com/file.php?id=12762)__

+__To Run:__ Navigate to the extrancted directory and run ``` ./startlnp```

+##### LNP IMPORT TIPS
+When first launching a new version of the LNP, you'll be asked if you want to import files from a previous installation.
+If you select yes, open the previous version's df_linux folder in the file chooser dialog, then click ok.
+Selecting the LNP folder or the root of the pack will cause the import to fail.
+The import process will grab your DF saves, SoundSense and/or SoundCense sounds, gamelog, and dfhack history from the previous version.

 ### Component Updates (remove this section?)

 * __R02__ - PyLNP 0.12b, Legends Browser 0.12.2, rebuilt Dwarf Therapist using Qt 4 (for wider compatability)